hetu-project/.github/profile/README.md

 </div>

 ## 🌟 What is Hetu
-Hetu is an intersubjective attribution layer, bringing instant finality for off-chain systems.
-It is a hyper-scalable causality-based ground layer for deAIs, deSci, and longevity.
-Hetu is created by Advaita Labs with 10+ OSDI, SOSP, and NSDI papers in causality and distributed systems.
+Hetu is the intersubjective attribution layer, coordinating AI for Science.
+It’s visioned to be the next generation of emerging social contract platform, bringing humanic intelligence to Ethereum.Hetu is created by Advaita Labs with 10+ OSDI, SOSP, and NSDI papers in causality and distributed systems.

 ## 🔧 Core Technology: Causality-Based Hyperscale Finality
 ### ⚡️ Features
 - Verifiable logical clocks by TEE
-- Fast causal ordering of transactions and abstract AI events
+- Fast causal ordering of transactions and abstract AI events such as training of user data
 - Hyperscale AI-Native chains using DAG technologies
 - 160,000+ theoretical TPS

 ### 🏗️ Architecture
-Hetu's architecture combines a hyperscale chain offering rapid finality with a coordination layer designed for seamless interoperability.
+Hetu’s architecture combines hyperscale parallel DAG chains offering rapid finality with a coordination layer designed for seamless interoperability.
 By leveraging causal ordering, the chain achieves scalable transaction throughput and near-instant transaction settlement.
+Meanwhile, its intersubjective offchain layer establishes a common causality framework that unites disparate AI infrastructures, aligning them to interact and evolve collectively within a coherent, interoperable manner for science.

-## 💫 Core Values: Interoperable Value Diffusion
+## 💫 Core Values: Interoperable Value Diffusion of AIs for Science
 - 🔄 Instant finality for value attribution on-chain
 - 🔐 Transparent secure timestamping
 - 📈 Hyper-scalable verifications
 - 🤝 Interoperable ordering mechanisms
 - 🛡️ Anti-censorship governance

-## 🎯 Use Cases
+## 🎯 Use Cases: Interoperatable Ground Layer to Coordinate AIs for science

 ### 🤖 For DeAIs
 1. Hyperscale pre-confirmations for AI-related transactions